BlockchainCommons/Provenance/WHITEPAPER.md

 Part of the image of the `hash` field is the *next* key in the sequence (`nextKey`).
 Thus, the `key` field of this mark reveals the key used in the hash of the previous mark in the chain, and the `hash` field is a cryptographic commitment to the `nextKey`.

-Because the key is generated from the PRNG seeded by the chain owner's seed, it is hard for attackers who wish to produce forged marks to guess the upcoming sequence of keys as they would have to find a combination of valid fields for the forgery that produces the `hash` from the previous mark.
+Because the key is generated from the PRNG initialized by the chain owner's seed, it is hard for attackers who wish to produce forged marks to guess the upcoming sequence of keys as they would have to find a combination of valid fields for the forgery that produces the `hash` from the previous mark.

 The owner of the chain can choose to reveal the seed used to generate it as a way of claiming legitimate ownership of the chain (at the cost of burning the seed, but see below for discussion of using the `info` field to rotate seeds in such a case.)